 And speaking of releases..

 2019 is the year of trilogy endings.
-Sitting high on my list are three fantastic YA sagas:
+Sitting high on my list are some fantastic YA sagas:

 Finale – Caraval Trilogy- Stephanie Garber

 Scar – Skin book Trilogy- Alice Broadway

 Other- Last Reality #3- Kirsten Miller & Jason Segel